Titanic Thompson

-Alvin Clarence Thomas (November 30, 1893 – May 19, 1974) was an American gambler, golfer and hustler better known as Titanic Thompson.
+Alvin Clarence Thomas (November 30, 1893 – May 19, 1974), better known as Titanic Thompson, was an American gambler, golfer, and hustler, who killed five men but was never charged with a crime.

 Thompson traveled the country wagering at cards, dice games, golf, shooting, billiards, horseshoes and proposition bets of his own devising.
 As an ambidextrous golfer, card player, marksman and pool shark, his skills and reputation were compared to "Merlin himself".
 Writer Damon Runyon allegedly based the character Sky Masterson, the gambler-hero of "The Idyll of Miss Sarah Brown" (on which the musical Guys and Dolls is based), on Thompson.
 In 1928, Thompson was involved in a high-stakes poker game that led to the shooting death of New York City crime boss Arnold Rothstein, then called the "crime of the century".
 The following year he testified in the trial of George McManus, who was charged with Rothstein's murder, but later acquitted.

 Early life

-Thomas was born in Monett, Missouri, but was raised mainly on a farm in the Ozark Mountains, a few miles from Rogers, Arkansas, 50 miles south even further than that.
+Thomas was born in Monett, Missouri, but was raised mainly on a farm 50 miles to the south, near Rogers, Arkansas, in the Ozark Mountains.
 His mother remarried following desertion by Thomas' father, who was himself a gambler.
 Thomas began conducting his nomadic, lucrative career of hustling in the rural south-central United States circa 1908, leaving home at age 16 with less than one dollar in his pocket.
 Unable to read or write effectively, he had attended school only sporadically, and felt unwelcome in the home of his stepfather.
 Thomas spent most of his youth developing skills he would use later, such as shooting and understanding odds at card games through marathon dealing of hands.

+Trapshooting career

+As a young boy, Thomas was known by his uncles for his precise shooting.
+Allegedly, they had seen him down birds with a shot between the eyes from fifty yards away.
+These skills would land him work with Captain Adam Henry Bogardus in his "Miracle Medicine Show".
+During the show, Thomas would entertain onlookers by shooting pie tins, cabbages, and by tricking viewers into thinking he shot a silver dollar out of the air.
+In 1951, many years after his "Miracle Medicine Show" days, Thomas showed off his still-sharp shooting skills by winning the Arizona State Trapshooting Championship four years in a row from 1951–1954.